sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/groups.md

 that assigns each ordered pair of elements of G an element of G. This condition is called _closure_.

-The binary operations addition modulo n and multiplication modulo n on the set {0, 1, 2, . . . , n - 1}, which we denote by $Z_n$, play an
-extremely important role in abstract algebra.

 ![image](assets/upsc/mathematics_optional/algebra/groups_1.png)

 Suppose we remove a square region from a plane, move it in some way,